bahtiyartan/troia/docs/73Endpoints.rst

 Establishing connections to endpoints and transferring data requires endpoint access permission for the user performing the operation.

-To grant access permissions to endpoints, the **"SYST51 - Integration Endpoints Configurations"** application is used again.
+To grant access permissions for the endpoints, the **"SYST51 - Integration Endpoints Configurations"** application is used again.
+Permissions can be defined for users or profiles within this application.